 Dr. James Thrasher has been "Handpicked Top 3 Endocrinologists in Little Rock, Arkansas.
 Our 50-Point Inspection includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
 You deserve only the best!"

 Dr. Thrasher was voted as Top Endocrinology 2020 in Arkansas Life.
 This is voted by the people of Arkansas.
-We are grateful to those who who voted him for this honor!
+We are grateful to those who voted him for this honor!

 Read the list of Top Doctors 2020 in the January edition of Arkansas Life

+We are currently in discussions with bringing a coronavirus COVID-19 vaccine clinical trial to our state.
+We believe that this is an appropriate direction for our Research Department and vital need for our diverse population.
 We have many ongoing clinical research trials in the field of diabetes involving new oral and injected therapies trying to get on the market, current therapy used for a new indication and insulin delivery devices (insulin pumps) and obesity trials.
 The physicians and PA's are overseeing all aspects of the trials as they are ongoing you will be followed through the process by our dedicated team of research coordinators, Lesa Thrasher, CCRP.
 Spencer Francis, CCRP, and Amanda Frazier, CCRP from the research staff .
 If interested call and ask for RESEARCH.

 The doctors and PA's here at ADEC provide comprehensive training and support for insulin pumps and continuous glucose monitoring (CGM).
 We have the equipment and expertise to interpret the data supplied by the insulin pump or CGM to get the most benefit for your diabetes control.
 If you are in need of this technology or are seeking improved results from your current device, we are the clinic to help you get better control of your diabetes.